non-npc/Stellaris-Map-Editor/README.md

 Only stars can be moved directly on the canvas; nebulas, gateways, wormholes, and hyperlanes are adjusted from their respective editing tabs.

+In the Hyperlane tab, in the From/To fields you can type a letter repeatedly to search quickly, for example if I am looking for "Sonnet" star as the "TO" target, i will select the field and keep pressing "S" until it locates "Sonnet" in the list.

 # Custom Shape Tutorial
 [Custom Shape Galaxy Tutorial](#custom-shape-galaxy-tutorial)